 Note 2: Eventually, you will have to create additional scenarios and sequence diagrams.
 You are not required to do so for this project, but if you choose to, you should follow through with them as with the mandatory assignment.
 We won't grade any optional additions you make, but we won't take off points for mistakes either (until we reach the project where the additional sequence diagrams are mandatory).

 Each team member must satisfy the minimum stated per-member requirements.
-Team members who omit any required per-member activity will receive a zero contribution grade.
+Team members who omit any required per-member activity will be penalized as described on the course admin page.

 Back to course home page